CesarCortez/InterviewQuestions/NodeJs/nodeQ.md

 **Answer:**
 Following are main benefits of using Node.js

-*   **Aynchronous and Event Driven** - All APIs of Node.js library are aynchronous that is non-blocking.
+*   **Aynchronous and Event Driven** - All APIs of Node.js library are asynchronous that is non-blocking.
 It essentially means a Node.js based server never waits for a API to return data.
 Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.
 *   **Very Fast** - Being built on Google Chrome's V8 JavaScript Engine, Node.js library is very fast in code execution.
 *   **Single Threaded but highly Scalable** - Node.js uses a single threaded model with event looping.
 Event mechanism helps server to respond in a non-bloking ways and makes server highly scalable as opposed to traditional servers which create limited threads to handle requests.
 Node.js uses a single threaded program and same program can services much larger number of requests than traditional server like Apache HTTP Server.
 *   **No Buffering** \- Node.js applications never buffer any data.
 These applications simply output the data in chunks.